golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 - Terminated

 ### GAOM object dependency graph
-As the descriptor is processed by the _engine_, the Golem resources are provisioned, and their state in GOAM is updated by the _engine_.
+As the descriptor is processed by the _engine_, the Golem resources are provisioned, and their state in GAOM is updated by the _engine_.
 Some resources depend on other resources (eg. a `service` may need to be provisioned in a context of a `network`) which implies the sequence of resource provisioning.
 The _engine_ shall derive the dependency graph from the descriptor and based on this - determine the provisioning actions sequence.

 ### GAOM explicit dependency syntax
 It is possible to specify explicit dependency between services.
 If a service A should only be provisioned after service B becomes active, the specification of service A shall include a `depends_on` attribute, pointing at the label of service B. Based on this information, the _engine_shall build an appropriate dependency graph.